osg-htc/docs/docs/worker-node/install-cvmfs.md

         root@host # chkconfig autofs on
         root@host # service autofs start

-1. Create or edit `/etc/auto.master` to have the following contents to enable automounting cvmfs:
+1. Create or edit `/etc/auto.master` to have the following contents:

         /cvmfs /etc/auto.cvmfs